Setting Up a Merge Queue

 For further exploration and inspiration, here are some additional resources and use cases that you might find useful:

-- Speeding up your merge queue with speculative checks;
+Speeding up your merge queue with parallel checks;

 -